 Late spring blooming shrubs sometime take a backseat to their more impatient counterparts that flower in the wake of Old Man Winter's departure.
 Those earliest spring flowers are rightly admired for their timeliness, putting a smile on one's face after months of cold weather.
 But let's not slight the later bloomers.
 Some are among the finest bushes in the landscaping world.
-Use my list below to help you choose between them, based on your priorities.
-For example, if you love fragrant... flowers, I'll direct you to the best examples.
-Or if you expect a shrub to produce nice fall foliage in addition to floral color in May and June, I'll let you know which bushes fit the bill.
+Choosing between them is just a matter of knowing your priorities.
+Examples follow that will please you whether you simply love fragrant flowers or expect a shrub to produce nice fall foliage in addition to floral color in May and June.

-This orange azalea blooms slightly later for me than another orange-flowered kind, Golden Oriole, which also bears flowers of a lighter color.
+This orange azalea blooms slightly later than another orange-flowered kind, Golden Oriole, which also bears flowers of a lighter color.
 A deciduous azalea, the shrub also furnishes fine fall foliage.
-But let's not get ahead of ourselves!
-The main thing I have to say about Gibraltar is that, if you like orange, then there's no better way to kick off the merry month of May than with the boldly colored blooms of this Exbury-type azalea.
+But the main selling point for Rhododendron Gibraltar is that, if you like orange, then there is no better way to kick off May than with the boldly colored blooms of this Exbury-type azalea.

-Like Gibraltar azalea, Viburnum plicatum var. tomentosum 'Mariesii,' a type of doublefile viburnum, has a precursor in my landscape from the same genus, namely, the fragrant Koreanspice viburnum.
-Whereas the latter begins flowering for me in April usually, May is Mariesii's time to shine.
-Another May bloomer for me in this genus is the viburnum known as "snowball bush."
+Like Gibraltar azalea, Viburnum plicatum var. tomentosum Mariesii, a type of doublefile viburnum, has a precursor in the landscape from the same genus, namely, the fragrant Koreanspice viburnum.
+Whereas the latter begins flowering in April usually, May is Mariesii's time to shine.
+Another May bloomer in this genus is the viburnum known as "snowball bush."

-In discussing a "bloom time" for doublefile viburnum, however, it is important to point out that the... showy part of the inflorescence is composed of sepals, not the true flowers (which are much smaller).
-Those of you familiar with hydrangeas will appreciate the distinction: sepals last much longer, thereby giving you superior display value.
+In discussing a "bloom time" for doublefile viburnum, however, it is important to point out that the showy parts that you think of as the "flowers" are really sepals, not the true flowers (which are much smaller).
+Those of you familiar with hydrangeas will appreciate the distinction: Sepals last much longer, thereby giving you superior display value.

 Unlike their better-known perennial counterparts (Paeonia lactiflora), tree peonies (Paeonia suffruticosa) are classified as sub-shrubs.
-Mine do not sport the heady fragrance of Paeonia lactiflora, which bloom a bit later in May.
-There's no denying the beauty of their flowers, though, which can measure 7 1/2 inches across.
+They do not sport the heady fragrance of Paeonia lactiflora, which bloom a bit later in May.
+There is no denying the beauty of their flowers, though, which can measure 7 1/2 inches across.

-While technically categorized as a tree, the growth habit of this pagoda dogwood allows me to include it on this list of late spring blooming shrubs.
-It shows a stronger proclivity to grow horizontally than vertically, and for years it will act more as a shrub in your landscaping than as a tree.
+While technically categorized as a tree, the growth habit of this pagoda dogwood (Cornus alternifolia Golden Shadows) qualifies it for inclusion on this list of late spring blooming shrubs.
+It tends to grow horizontally quicker than it does vertically, and for years it will act more as a shrub in your landscaping than as a tree.

-Regardless of how you classify it, the salient point is that this is a multifaceted plant of exquisite beauty.
-I grow it primarily for its variegated leaves, which are at their best in spring.
-Its... flat-topped clusters of white flowers so typical of dogwood shrubs are just a bonus when they come along in May or June.
+Regardless of how you classify it, the main point is that this is a multifaceted plant of great beauty.
+It is grown primarily for its variegated leaves, which are at their best in spring.
+Its flat-topped clusters of white flowers so typical of dogwood shrubs are just a bonus when they come along in May or June.
 The dark-colored berries that follow are moderately interesting.
-But what I value most after the spring foliage is the unusual color of the autumn leaves.Continue to 5 of 10 below.
+But what you will value most after the spring foliage is the unusual color of the autumn leaves.Continue to 5 of 11 below.

-'Diablo' ninebark is another late spring flowering shrub (blooms in May or June in my zone-5 garden) that I grow more for its leaves than for its flowers.
-The namers of the cultivar must have agreed with me, because it is named for its devilishly dark-colored foliage.
+Diablo ninebark (Physocarpus opulifolius Diablo) is another late spring flowering shrub (blooms in May or June in a zone-5 garden) that most gardeners would grow more for its leaves than for its flowers.
+The namers of the cultivar must have agreed, because it is named for its devilishly dark-colored foliage.
 The leaves become even more interesting when, in autumn, they take on tinges of red and/or bronze.

-I planted my Diablo ninebark (above) right next to my golden weigela, in order to achieve a striking color contrast.
-This is one of three weigelas I grow, the other two being:
+Plant a golden weigela next to a Diablo ninebark to achieve a striking color contrast.
+This is one of four weigelas commonly grown, the other three being:

 - A variegated variety

-Before I ever grew the 'Minuet' cultivar (pictured at left), I already knew mountain laurel to be a late spring flowering shrub.
-I live in New England (U.S.), where this bush covers many a forest floor.
-The woods are simply alive with mountain laurel's flowers during the month of June.
-Minuet is more colorful than the wild plant and well worth adding to one's landscaping.Continue to 9 of 10 below.
+You may already know mountain laurel (Kalmia latifolia) to be a late spring flowering shrub if you live in New England (U.S.), where this bush covers many a forest floor.
+The woods are alive with mountain laurel's flowers during the month of June.
+The Minuet cultivar is more colorful than the wild plant and well worth adding to one's landscaping.Continue to 9 of 11 below.

-As late spring morphs into summer, spireas come into their own.
-The blossoms of all the various types of spireas are ubiquitous in May and June, brightening people's yards.
+As late spring becomes summer, spireas come into their own.
+The blossoms of all of the various types of spireas are seen everywhere in May and June, brightening people's yards.
 But with Gold Mound spirea (and the similar Goldflame) you get a two-for-one deal: pink flowers plus golden leaves.
-As good as that sounds, it gets better, because this bush is not merely a late spring standout: in autumn, a hint of red comes into the leaves, making it an interesting plant for the fall landscape, as... well.
+As good as that sounds, it gets better, because this bush is not merely a late spring standout: In autumn, a hint of red comes into the leaves, making it an interesting plant for the fall landscape, as well.

-There's no shrub I'd rather usher summer in with than lilacs.
-And there's no better indication here in New England that spring's about to peter out than seeing one's lilacs in full bloom.
-Breathing in the perfume from their marvelously fragrant flowers almost justifies the transition from the moderate temperatures of spring that I so enjoy to the more challenging climate of summer.
+There is no other sight that quite marks the end of spring and the beginning of summer like lilacs in bloom.
+Breathing in the perfume from their marvelously fragrant flowers almost justifies the transition from the moderate temperatures of spring that we so enjoy to the more challenging climate of summer.